alban-read/M1-MICRO-FORTH/dumbint.md

 ## dumb [as an especially dumb rock] interpeter

-Inspired by FORTH, but more primitive and trying to be compact.
+Inspired by FORTH, not a new invention, since only idiots invent new languages.

 With .. tradeoffs..

-This is written from scratch, starting with a blank editor page.
+This was written from scratch, starting with a blank editor page in VS code.

+### Incomprehension about Documentation

+I am stunned by the projects in GITHUB that have complex software and no documentation at all.

+Mine are simple projects, but with documentation, I guess you can't have everything.

 ### purpose